Siegfried Uiberreither: Postwar life

-In May 1945, after the Allies had overrun the Reich and Hitler was dead, Uiberreither was arrested in Murau by British authorities and later compelled to testify as a witness at the Nuremberg Trials..
+In May 1945, after the Allies had overrun the Reich and Hitler was dead, Uiberreither was arrested in Murau by British authorities and later testified as a defense witness at the Nuremberg Trials.
 He was held at the former Dachau concentration camp but he fled in 1947 when he learned of plans to hand him over to Yugoslavia for prosecution.
 There were unconfirmed reports that he escaped to Argentina, though this is disputed.
-It is known that he eventually lived with his family in Sindelfingen under an assumed name, Friedrich Schönharting.
+It is known that he eventually lived with his family in Sindelfingen, Germany, under an assumed name, Friedrich Schönharting.
 He died there in 1984, reportedly of Alzheimer's disease.